Lismore, NSW, 2480

 Booyong Flora Reserve is located between Eltham and Bangalow, and was gazetted in 1930 for public recreation and protection of the native flora.
 A Big Scrub Rainforest Remnant of Lowland Subtropical Rainforest, there are a number of flat walking tracks which meander through the rainforest adjacent to the Wilson River.

 The reserve is notable for examples of White Booyong, Water Gum, Banglow palm and Walking stick palm stands.
-Interpretive signage is distributed along the walking tracks, and basic toilets are in the public field opposite (photo below).
+Interpretive signage is distributed along the walking tracks, and basic toilets are available at the Booyong Recreation Reserve (maintained by community volunteers) in the public field opposite (photo below).
 Just remember to shut the gate so the livestock don't get out.

 Victoria Park Nature Reserve which can be reached via Alstonville, is notable for its relatively undisturbed rainforest, with more than 70 species identified, including White booyong, Red bean, Black apple, Steelwood and Bolly gum to name a few.